pexip/os-dbus/CONTRIBUTING.md

 D-Bus development happens in multiple branches in parallel.
 The main branches are the current stable branch, with an even minor number (like 1.0, 1.2 and 1.4), and the next development branch, with the next odd number.
-At the time of writing, the stable branch is dbus 1.12.x and the development branch is dbus 1.13.x, leading to a new 1.14.x stable branch in future.
+At the time of writing, the stable branch is dbus 1.16.x and the development branch is dbus 1.17.x, leading to a new 1.18.x stable branch in future.

-Stable branches are named after the version number itself (`dbus-1.2`, `dbus-1.4`), whereas the development branch is simply known as `master`.
+Stable branches are named after the version number itself (`dbus-1.2`, `dbus-1.4`), whereas the development branch is simply known as `main`.

-New features, enhancements, minor bug fixes, and bug fixes that are unusually intrusive should always be based on the `master` branch.
+New features, enhancements, minor bug fixes, and bug fixes that are unusually intrusive should always be based on the `main` branch.

-Fixes for significant bugs should be developed on the `master` branch and cherry-picked to the most recent stable branch.
+Fixes for significant bugs should be developed on the `main` branch and cherry-picked to the most recent stable branch.

 Depending on the release cycles of various Linux distributions, some